-- 1.1.1.
+- 1.1.5.
 Galaxy Investments II Pte.
-Limited (""the Sponsor" or "Galaxy") has sponsored an infrastructure investment trust under the SEBI InvIT Regulations called "Highways Infrastructure Trust" ("Highways InvIT" or "the Trust").
+Ltd., Singapore ("the Sponsor" or "Galaxy") has sponsored an infrastructure investment trust under the SEBI InvIT Regulations called "Highways Infrastructure Trust" ("Highways InvIT" or "the Trust").
 Galaxy was incorporated on 11th June 2021 in Singapore.
 Galaxy is involved in investment activities primarily with an objective of earning long term capital appreciation.
-Galaxy seeks to invest in companies incorporated in India that operate in the "infrastructure" sector. - 1.1.2.
+Galaxy seeks to invest in companies incorporated in India that operate in the "infrastructure" sector. - 1.1.6.
 Galaxy is a 100% subsidiary of Galaxy Investments Pte.
-Ltd., which is invested in by funds, vehicles and/or entities managed and/or advised by Kohlberg Kravis Roberts & Co.
-LP and/ or its affiliates (collectively "KKR"). - 1.1.3.
-Founded in 1976, KKR is a leading global investment firm that offers alternative asset management and capital markets and insurance solutions with approximately US\$ 504 billion of assets under management as of 31st December 2022. - 1.1.4.
+Ltd., which is majority owned and controlled by KKR Asia Pacific Infrastructure Holdings Pte.
+Ltd'("KKR").
+Galaxy is affiliated with funds, vehicles and/or entities managed and/or advised by affiliates of KKR. - 1.1.7.
+Founded in 1976, KKR is a leading global investment firm that offers alternative asset management and capital markets and insurance solutions with approximately US\$ 519 billion of assets under management as of 30th June 2023 that offers alternative asset management as well as capital markets and insurance solutions. - 1.1.8.
 Axis Trustee Services Limited ("the Trustee") has been appointed as the Trustee of the Highways InvIT.
-Highway Concessions One Private Limited ("HC One" or "the Investment Manager") has been appointed as the Investment Manager to the Trust by the Trustee and will be responsible to carry out the duties of such person as mentioned under the SEBI InvIT Regulations. - 1.1.5.
-Shareholding of the Investment Manager as on the Valuation Date is as under:
+Highway Concessions One Private Limited ("HC One" or "the Investment Manager") has been appointed as the Investment Manager of the Trust by the Trustee and will be responsible to carry out the duties of such person as mentioned under the SEBI InvIT Regulations